brieck1442/NostromoCorporation-Enterprise-AD-Lab/README.md

 - NTFS Permissions
 - PowerShell

 - As a side note, the lab will utilize 2 CPU cores for each virtual machine.
-I put both VMs at 8gb RAM or slightly lower to otimize any way I can but it's really up to you.
+I put both VMs at 8gb RAM or slightly lower to otimize any way I can but it's really up to you and personal preference.